ESE Website Policies

 Nevertheless, if the URL begins with "https" you can be assured that sensitive information such as your account and credit card numbers remain encrypted and secure even though the padlock icon disappears.

 Special Protections against Misuse of Personally Identifiable Information within Commonwealth Offices

 In 1999, then Governor Cellucci issued Executive Order 412, which enhanced the privacy protection given to any information about you as a named individual held by the Executive Department of state government.
 Executive Order 412 limits the collection and dissemination of personally identifiable information within the Executive Department.
 This site complies with Executive Order 412, so all of the personally identifiable information that you submit to this site is given the privacy protections set forth in Executive Order 412.

-For questions about your privacy while using this Web site, please contact the New Media Group, email@example.com
+For questions about your privacy while using this Web site, please contact EOE Web Services, email@example.com